G4Y8u9/StarLux-Landing-Meter-MSFS/README_EN.md

 ## 1. About

-StarLux Landing Meter is a flight-sim debrief tool: right after the main gear touches down, it automatically computes the **touchdown sink rate (FPM)** and **landing load (G)**, outputs a rating (NICE / STABLE / ATTENTION / UNSTABLE), and also captures the flare trajectory after 100 ft, bounce detection, wind & attitude and other debrief data.
+StarLux-Landing-Meter-MSFS is a flight-sim debrief tool: right after the main gear touches down, it automatically computes the **touchdown sink rate (FPM)** and **landing load (G)**, outputs a rating (NICE / STABLE / ATTENTION / UNSTABLE), and also captures the flare trajectory after 100 ft, bounce detection, wind & attitude and other debrief data.

-The original add-on runs inside X-Plane via FlyWithLua.
+The [original](https://github.com/Starlux531/StarLux-Landing-Meter) add-on runs inside X-Plane via FlyWithLua.
 This port instead uses a **Python script that reads MSFS data through SimConnect**, generates TXT reports in the same format as the Lua version, and visualizes them with the bundled HTML report reader.

 > **Algorithm notes**: the core algorithms (three-chain FPM validation, AGL geometric closure, G-load / impulse consistency, flare curve, bounce scoring, etc.) are a faithful reproduction of the original Lua project.
 See the [original repository](https://github.com/Starlux531/StarLux-Landing-Meter) for the formulas and design rationale.